4d/docs/docs/FormObjects/listbox_overview.md

 Users can enter and display the text on several lines within a list box cell.
 To add a line break, press **Ctrl+Carriage return** on Windows or **Option+Carriage return** on macOS.

 Booleans and pictures can be displayed in cells, as well as dates, times, or numbers.
-It is possible to sort column values by clicking on a header ([standard sort](XXX)).
+It is possible to sort column values by clicking on a header ([standard sort](#managing-sorts)).
 All columns are automatically synchronized.

-It is also possible to resize each column, and the user can modify the order of columns and rows by moving them using the mouse, [if this action is authorized](XXX).
-Note that list boxes can be used in [hierarchical mode].
+It is also possible to resize each column, and the user can modify the order of [columns](properties_ListBox.md#locked-columns-and-static-columns) and [rows](properties_Action.md#movable-rows) by moving them using the mouse, if this action is authorized.
+Note that list boxes can be used in [hierarchical mode](#hierarchical-list-boxes).

 The user can select one or more rows using the standard shortcuts: **Shift+click** for an adjacent selection and **Ctrl+click** (Windows) or **Command+click** (macOS) for a non-adjacent selection.

-#### List box parts
+### List box parts

 A list box is composed of four distinct parts: